 "There were quite a lot of applications for analog computers in medicine.
 I know of practical examples in the areas of radiology (planning radiation doses in an analog 3d model which required rather large analog computers due to the partial DEQs involved), smoothing of measurement data (EEG, ECG etc.), motor control studies, studies in neurology and the like."

 The Vidac computers do appear in some of the academic literature, for example, Specification for the Microprocessor Control of Pressure Within a Pilot Distillation Column (J.B.
 Edwards, Dept.of Control Engineering, University of Sheffield, 1980).
-This paper suggests that the Vidac supported digital and analog computation, and looking at the front is does appear to support the slotting of different modules.
+This paper suggests that the Vidac supported digital and analog computation, and looking at the front it does appear to support the slotting of different modules.
 It is interesting to note that a few papers from the University of Sheffield feature a Vidac 336.
 The old Vidac 336 offered for sale was from a Yorkshire based IT recycling company.
 Could it have been the Vidac 336 from the University of Sheffield?

-The asking price for what is in essence now a historical curiosity was very high at £2000.
+The Ebay asking price for what is in essence now a historical curiosity was very high at £2000.
 These types of computers are not worth much as only dedicated enthusiasts and museums have a use for them.
 For a vintage computer to command a high price it needs to be a seminal piece, rarity is not a guarantee of high value due to the specialised knowledge required (and physical space for the larger older machines).
 I'll finish off with a couple of pictures of the rear connections:

 - There is a later article with more information on Computing Techniques and Vidac Analog Computers.

 - View the Tek Eye full Index for other articles.